-Day I of 13 Ou t of the Dust Pages I-19 Common 6 th Grade 7 th Grade 8 th Grade Core Standards Literature: 1, 4, 6, 10 Writing: 1, 2 Literature: 1, 4, 6, 10 Writing: 1, 2 Literature: 1, 4, 6, 10 Writing: 1, 2 Learning Target I can cite the textual evidence that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text.
-I can analyze how an author develops and contrasts the points of view of different characters or narrators in a text.
-I can write arguments to support claims with clear reasons and relevant evidence.
-I can write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content.
-Guiding Question What point of view is the story told from?
+Day I of 13 Ou t of the Dust Pages I-19 Common 6 th Grade 7 th Grade 8 th Grade Core Standards Literature: 1, 4, 6, 10 Writing: 1, 2 Literature: 1, 4, 6, 10 Writing: 1, 2 Literature: 1, 4, 6, 10 Writing: 1, 2 Learning Target analysis of what in from the text.
+I can analyze howeview of different I can write argunt relevant evidence I can write inform convey ideas, w an author develops of characters or narrators nents to support claims ite. and contrasts the points of in a text. with clear reasons and so to examine a topic and on through the selection, Guiding Question What point of view is the story told from?
 Who is the narrator?
 Interpretive Question How does Billie Jo telling the story, influence how the story is told?
 How would it be different if someone like her mother or father told the story?
-Hook Question What do you know about the Dust Bowl?
-Comprehension Questions 2.
-Why do you think 3.
-What point of vie person point of v boy).
-4. How was Billie Jo because she car 5.
-How old will Billie 6.
-Why is Billie Jo up the author chose to way is the story told from iew.
-Billie Jo (daughter Born?
-In the kitchen of the too fast for the doc Jo be when her new sisset about all the rabbits. tor. bling is born?
-14 ts being killed by Mr. Noble ©MARTINA CALILL- competition, and They're basically killing because the rabbits of mans keep plowing up are eating stuff they
+Hook Question 1.
+What do you kno ow about the Dust Bowl ŝ Comprehension Questions 1.
+How is this book's format unique?
+It's written in verse (like poetry).
+2. Why do you think the author chose to write this book in verse?
+3. What point of view is the story told from?
+Who is the narrator?
+First person point of view.
+Billie Jo (daughter of a farmer who wanted a boy).
+4. How was Billie Jo Born?
+In the kitchen of her parent's home because she came too fast for the doctor.
+5. How old will Billie Jo be when her new sibling is born?
+14 6.
+Why is Billie Jo upset about all the rabbits being killed by Mr. Noble and Mr. Romney?
+They're basically killing for the sake of OMARTINA CAULL- TUE LUNGON TEACUEE competition, and they re basically killing d because the rabbits of mans keep plowing up are eating stuff they

-DISPLAY SLIDES FOR THE GUIDING AND INTERPRETIVE QUESTIONS.
+DISPLAY SLIDES FOR THE CUIDING AND INTERPRETIVE QUESTIONS.